Wikipedia and Google looked like innocent serial killers

 serial killer

-The man in these he's not a serial killer and he's never been to New York.
-But his image was circulated on the Internet for years, on Wikipedia, Google, and various news outlets about the murders.
-One mistake led an unrelated man in Florida to live in constant fear of retribution.
+The man in these pictures is not a serial killer and has never been to New York.
+But his image has been circulating on the Internet for years, on Wikipedia, on Google and in various news about the murders.
+One mistake led an irrelevant man in Florida to live in constant fear of revenge.

-It started when the Discovery program “Evil Lives Here”, which aired on August 13, 2018, showed a false image of White as a serial killer.
+It started when the Discovery Channel program "Evil Lives Here", which aired on August 13, 2018, showed a false image of White as a serial killer.
 The image only appeared for a moment, but from then on it was added to Wikipedia and spread to Google Images.
-Until Thursday, if you Googled “Nathaniel White,” the wrong man's face would appear along with the search for the killer.
+By Thursday, if you searched for "Nathaniel White" on Google, the wrong guy would appear along with the search results for the killer.

 White filed a lawsuit against Discovery last year for violating privacy, defamation, and intentionally causing emotional distress.
 The complaint includes Google, Facebook, Twitter, Wikipedia Inc. many other search engines and technology companies.